Updated June 16, 2023

 from threading import Event wait( timeout= None)

-wait() method will take an argument timeout which is optional and is used for specifying the particular time for waiting and after the time is out the events or threads get unblocked.
-This method returns the Boolean value where it returns true if the thread is released before the timeout or else it will return False if the timeout occurs and the thread is not released.
+The wait() method can take an optional argument called timeout, which is used to specify the specific time for waiting.
+After the specified time has elapsed, the events or threads will be unblocked.
+The method returns a Boolean value, where it will return True if the thread is released before the timeout, and it will return False if the timeout occurs and the thread is not released.

 So let us see a sample example of how the wait() method works in the threading module.